neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

 For testing purposes, you may choose to decrease the number of particles.
 !alert-end!

-In this tutorial, we couple OpenMC to the MOOSE heat conduction module, with fluid feedback provided by *either* NekRS or THM,
+In this tutorial, we couple OpenMC to the MOOSE heat transfer module, with fluid feedback provided by *either* NekRS or THM,

 - NekRS: wall-resolved $k$-$\tau$ [!ac](RANS) equations